MacroPower/grafana-image-renderer-sdk-go/README.md

         Directory to write rendered frames to (default "frames") -panel int
-        ID of the panel, 0 = Entire dashboard -start-frame int
+        ID of the panel, 0 = Entire dashboard -start-padding duration
-        The first frame to render (default 1) -start-padding duration
         Duration to add to the start of the frame -start-time int